knative/specs/specs/eventing/control-plane.md

   <tr>
     <td><code>deadLetterSink</code></td>
     <td>duckv1.Destination</td>
-    <td>Fallback address used to deliver events which cannot be delivered during the flow.</td>
+    <td>Fallback address used to deliver events which cannot be delivered during the flow.
+An implementation MAY place limits on the allowed destinations for the <code>deadLetterSink</code>.</td>
     <td>RECOMMENDED</td>
   </tr>
   <tr>